 Learn to cold smoke cheese at home.
 I’ll show you how to cold smoke cheese with your Big Green Egg, Kamado Joe smoker or Masterbuilt electric smoker.
 Smoking cheese requires some practice and a little patience.
 Once you learn the art of smoking cheese, you will always want to have some on hand.
-Smoked cheese is excellent with crackers, in salads, or used in recipes that call for shredded cheese.
+Best uses for smoked cheese include crackers, salads, or used in recipes that call for shredded cheese.
 The key to smoking cheese is to use the cold smoking method and keep the temperature inside your grill as low as possible while still creating the right amount of smoke.
-Using the Big Green Egg to cold smoke cheese adds another function to this great smoker.
+Using the Big Green Egg kamado smoker to cold smoke cheese adds another function to this great smoker.
 Almonds, bacon, cheese, and sausages can all be cold smoked using a Big Green Egg.

 Let’s smoke some cheese!